pindexis/qfc/README.md

 ![qfc](https://cloud.githubusercontent.com/assets/2557967/8640880/582cb8fe-28ff-11e5-9753-41464dda938e.gif)

-qfc is a shell auto-complete alternative which features real-time multi-directories matching: It matches files while you type against multiple directories, not just the current one.
+qfc is a shell auto-complete alternative which features real-time multi-directories matching: It provides results  while you type against files in the current directory and its sub-directories.
-This is useful, to avoid the burden of writing the whole path whenever you want to `cd` or `vim` a file, which is frequent espacielly if you use the terminal as your IDE(The terminal is the best IDE, remember!).
+This is useful, to avoid the burden of writing the whole path whenever you want to `cd` or `vim` a file, which is frequent especially if you use the terminal as your IDE(The terminal is the best IDE, remember!).

 ## Features:
 - Real-time matching: Results are displayed while you type.
-- Multi-directories && Context relevant matching: if you're in a cvs(git,mercurial) tracked directory, qfc will matches against your tracked(or new) files only.
-This is very useful to avoid 10000+ of dependency files to clutter up the results.
+- Multi-directories && Context relevant matching: if you're in a cvs(git,mercurial) managed directory, qfc will matches against your tracked(or new) files only.
+This is very useful to avoid 10000+ of dependency files cluttering up the results. for unmanaged dirs, qfc look for unhidden files up to a maximum depth(set to 3).
 - Enhanced Filtering/Sorting of matches.

 ## Usage: